 Medication is no small matter

-At Children’s Hospitals and Clinics of Minnesota, we take medications seriously.
+At Children’s Minnesota, we take medications seriously.
 After all, they are an important part of your child’s treatment.
 That’s why we have a large and experienced team ready to handle anything that comes our way.

 Whether your child is getting medications during a hospital stay or you’re picking up a prescription at our on-site pharmacy, you can expect expert care delivered by an experienced and compassionate staff.
 All of our pharmacists are specially trained in treating children.